jambombs24/Enhanced_and_Modernized/README.md

 There are a few things you can do to customize the modlist.

 First of all, if you're on GOG, set the active profile to "GOG".
 This switches all version-specific SKSE plugins to their 1.6.659 variants.
+Note: For some reason, all 1.6.640 versions of the mods that get switched will move to the bottom of the list.
+You can just leave them alone.

 If you prefer that your player character does not speak and remains silent, expand the "Bottom Dwellers" section and disable all of these:
 - Dragonborn Voice Over